Basic and Applied Oral Biosciences

 - Investigations into the potential toxicity effects of Nickel containing dental alloys routinely used in metal-ceramic crowns are also ongoing in the unit.
 Biocompatibility studies employed include the assessment of cell density, cell morphology, and cell viability.
 Cellular proliferation analysis includes using an XTT metabolic assay techniques, cellular toxicity levels with LDH assay techniques and metal ion release by ICP-MS techniques are regularly performed.
 Immunological cytokine profiles with a sandwich ELISA method specific for inflammatory molecules IL-1α, IL-8, PGE2 and TNF-α are also employed for biocompatibility studies.

-(iii) Oral and Applied Microbiology
+(vii) Oral Microbiology

 Microbes are responsible for a wide range of oral diseases.
 The Microbiology Research Unit in the Division of Oral Biosciences currently conducts research in four areas.